simoncblyth/opticks/CSGOptiX/index.rst

 SBT.h
     brings together OptiX 7 geometry and render pipeline programs, nexus of control

+    * SBT::setFoundry SBT::createGeom converts the CSGFoundy geometry into an OptiX geometry

 Ctx.h
     holder of OptixDeviceContext and Params and Properties instances